IBM-Cloud/terraform-cost-estimator/CONTRIBUTING.md

-# Contributing to IBMCloud Cost Estimator SDK
+# Contributing to 'IBM Cloud Cost estimator for Terraform'

 **First:** if you're unsure  _anything_, just ask or submit the issue or pull request anyways.
 We appreciate any sort of contributions.